Quote of the Week:

-If you are a fellow woolgatherer in the world of words, or simply an inquisitive visitor searching for verbal entertainment or enlightenment, I invite you explore my website and learn more about my work.
+If you are a fellow woolgatherer in the world of words, or simply an inquisitive visitor searching for verbal entertainment or enlightenment, I invite you to explore my website and learn more about my work.

 When I tell people I'm a writer and they ask what I write, my stock answer is, "I write about the English language for a general audience."
 In other words, I don't write textbooks and I don't write academic tomes.
 I write popular reference books for people who want to learn more words or learn more about words.

 For many years I have also been a radio commentator, and for five and a half years I cohosted a weekly public radio talk show on language called A Way with Words.
 I am also a voice talent, with more than 25 years experience narrating audio programs and books.
-If you'd like to listen to my voice demo, click on the link to my talent agent's website in "Quick Links" in the sidebar on the right side of this page.

 Here is an audio excerpt from the introduction to Word Workout, my eleventh book, published by St. Martin's Griffin.
-The audiobook, narrated by me, is also available from Macmillan Audio.
+The audiobook, narrated by me, is available from Macmillan Audio.